History of agriculture in China: Since 1949

 China's grain production increased from between 163.9 and 181 million tons in 1952 to 285 million tons in 1977.
 Generally, grain production increased 3% annually, except for the period 1959-1961.
 During this period, grain output dropped from 200 million tons through the end of 1958 to a low of 147.5 million tons in 1961, and not fully recovering to pre-collapse production numbers until 1966.
 Improved varieties of grain helped raise yields during this period.

 Collectivization was a factor in the most important change in Chinese agriculture, the dramatic increase in irrigated land during the early and mid-1950s.
 Collectivization also helped facilitate the labor-intensive practice of double-cropping in southern China, which greatly increased agricultural yields.

 After the failure of the Great Leap Forward, China radically increased its use of chemical fertilizers.

 By 1965, a plastic film (dimo) was in use in every Chinese province to lengthen growing seasons and reduce the need for irrigation water.
 Dimo is rolled out newly-planted seeds to preserve moisture and warmth, which enables the planting season to begin earlier.

+In 1965, the State Council began the "agricultural scientific experiment movement," which further developed various local agricultural practices.
+One of the highlighted praft5ices was the "three-in-one" system in which farmers, cadres, and technicians worked together to increase agricultural outputs.

+From the late 1960s to the early 1970s, various rural localities created "four-level agricultural scientific experiment networks".
+These networks connected scientific institutes and units across various levels of government to promote the spread of new policies, technology, and successful local experiments.
+By 1974, the Chinese Academy of Science and the Ministry of Agriculture and Forestry were working to further develop these networks.